Ryanc8401/github-tutorial-1/README.md

 To be able to take a _snapshot_ of your code you have to set the code onstage so it can be _prepare_ to take a picture.
 You have to use the command `git add .` or specfics files by using `git add < file name >` to get them onstage so they can be able to save your file.

+After when you add everything onto the stage by using `git add .` you have to be ready to take the picture which saving the change you have made into your file.
+By using the `command git commit -m "message"` your saving the changes you by.
+The `-m "message"` means that your are leaving a message so you can look back at the changes you have made by using `git log`.

 ---
 ## Workflow & Commands